Vietnamese New Year: Dates, Animals, Food, and Traditions

 Hung King Temple - Photo: m.i.g.i.a.i/ Instagram

-Tet festivities take a historical turn with a visit to Đền Hùng, an ancient temple site steeped in Vietnam's storied past.
-The atmosphere is infused with patriotic fervor as people gather to honor the founders of the nation - Hung kings.
+Tet festivities take on a historical turn with a visit to Đền Hùng, an ancient temple steeped in Vietnam's storied past.
+The atmosphere is infused with patriotic fervor as people gather to honor the founders of the nation—the Hung Kings.

-Pilgrimage to Hung King Temple usually takes place on the first day of Tet.
-Beware of the crowd though - there have been instances of people stomping on each other or experiencing hard breathing as they rush for blessings inside the temple.
+Pilgrimage to Hung King Temple typically takes place on the first day of Tet.
+Beware of the crowd, though; instances of people stomping on each other or experiencing hard breathing as they rush for blessings inside the temple have been reported.

-More than just a sacred Buddhist site, Perfume Pagoda is sought after also because of its breathtaking scenery.
-With pure water year-round and surrounded by a rich canvas of wild vegetation on both sides of the bank, the Yen stream - the only entry leading you to the pagoda - offers you a sense of spirituality and serenity like no others.
+More than just a sacred Buddhist site, Perfume Pagoda is sought after because of its breathtaking scenery.
+With pure water year-round and surrounded by a rich canvas of wild vegetation on both sides of the bank, the Yen Stream—the only entry leading you to the pagoda—offers a sense of spirituality and serenity like no other.
 Sitting on a small boat drifting along the stream, we dare you not to be in tune with the mesmerizing beauty that spring has blessed this corner of Vietnam.

 Conclusion